uialchemist/handbook/who-does-what.md

 ### Exec Team

 **Charles Armitage** (Co-Founder and Managing Director) manages the day-to-day operations of the company.
-He heads up the Client team.
 Charles is often the best person to tap first when you don't know who to talk to about a problem within the organisation.

 **Dan Blake** (Co-Founder and Chief Operating Officer) manages operations strategy and policies and fosters employee alignment with corporate goals.